Galvanized Napkin Ring

 #LeadSafeMama

 *Amazon links are affiliate links.
-If you purchase something after clicking on one of my links I will receive a small percentage of what you spend at no extra cost to you.
-Thank you for supporting my advocacy work in this way.
+If you purchase something after clicking on one of our links, Lead safe mama, LLC will receive a small percentage of what you spend at no extra cost to you.
+Thank you for supporting our advocacy work in this way.

 Do you notify Magnolia (Chip & Joanna Gaines) & Pioneer Woman of your findings?
 If you don’t tell them, I will.